oracle/graal/truffle/docs/Inlining.md

 decided to inline.
 The advantage of this approach is that no time is spend on partial evaluation of call targets that don't end up being inlined.
-On the other hand this resulted in frequent compilation problems stemming from the poor decisions made by the inliner e.g. the resulting compilation unit would be too big to compile.
+On the other hand this resulted in frequent compilation problems stemming from the poor decisions made by the inliner, e.g., the resulting compilation unit would be too big to compile.

-## Language-agnostic inlining
+## Language-agnostic Inlining

 The main design goal of the new inlining approach is to use the number of Graal nodes after partial evaluation as a proxy for call target size.
 This is a much